People

 Anglo American has been ranked in the top 10 of SDG Benchmarks' 2023 Corporate Human Rights Benchmark, which assesses how the world's most...

-We are also a signatory of the UN Voluntary Principles on Security and Human Rights and the Business Network on Civic Freedoms and Human Rights Defenders.
+Our commitment to human rights is further expressed through our being a signatory to the UN Global Compact, the Voluntary Principles on Security and Human Rights, and the Business Network Commitment on Civic Freedoms and Human Rights Defenders.

 To help ensure that our supply chain remains ethical and free of modern slavery, we require every supplier that we onboard to comply with specific standards related to the industries or sectors in which they do business.